mattttvaughn/chronicle/CONTRIBUTING.md

 ## How to contribute code to the project

- - Comment on the corresponding issue that you are working on it- so we don't get multiple developers working on the same thing.
+ - Comment on the corresponding issue that you are working on it- so we don't get multiple developers working on the same thing
  - Follow the instructions at [How to Contribute to a GitHub Project](https://gist.github.com/MarcDiethelm/7303312) for instructions on how to make changes and then open a pull request